ihsiag/ihsiag/README.md

 ### WEBSITE 👇
 <!-- **https://gaishikudo.com** (currently I have another...
 Please let me know if you need) -->
-currently it is for invitations only.
+Currently it is as invite-only.
 Please feel free to ask to get the invitation.

 ### SOCIALMEDIA 👇